 Get out of the kitchen.
 If there’s mingling happening in the kitchen, around the chips and other former favorites of yours, then get out of Dodge!
 Go and chat with the folks outside, or in another area of the house.
 You don’t want to be eating all by yourself but remove yourself from temptation if you can.

-Speaking of great grilling tips, have you tried our NEW from the freezer to the grill menus?
-We offered this amazing deal last month, but I wanted to open it back up for you!
+Speaking of great grilling tips, have you tried our freezer to the grill menus?
 These menus are not available anywhere else, so: Check them out here!